SEFOR

-It used MOX fuel and liquid sodium cooling, and generated 20MW of heat but no electricity.
-It was constructed particularly to test the suggested inherent safety features of the oxide fuel/sodium cooling configuration, and in particular the effect on the core of thermal expansion, including in an accident situation.
-The belief that this would stabilize the core was confirmed.

-The design concept of using thermal expansion to stabilize a reactor core has since been featured in other reactor designs, notably in the pebble bed reactor, which is however neither a fast neutron reactor nor a breeder reactor, and in subsequent Fast breeder reactors.
+SEFOR was a 20 MW_{th} reactor, generating heat but not electricity.
+It was fueled with mixed-oxide fuel, and was funded by the US Atomic Energy Commission to test whether Doppler broadening would stabilize the core during an accident.
+The predicted effect was confirmed, and results from SEFOR were used in later fast breeder reactor designs.

-SEFOR operated from 1969 to 1972, when the original program was completed as planned.
-It was privately operated by General Electric and funded by the United States government through the Southwest Atomic Energy Associates, a nonprofit consortium formed by 17 power companies of the Southwest Power Pool and European nuclear agencies.

-A proposal for funding to extend its operation to 1977 was rejected prior to the closure in 1972.
+The reactor was privately operated by General Electric and funded by the United States government through the Southwest Atomic Energy Associates, a nonprofit consortium formed by 17 power companies of the Southwest Power Pool and several European nuclear agencies.
+A proposal for funding to extend SEFOR's operation to 1977 was rejected prior to its closure in 1972.
 The fuel and irradiated sodium coolant were removed and taken offsite later in 1972, and the facility was placed in safe storage.
-The reactor was acquired by the University of Arkansas in 1975, and was used to calibrate equipment and as a research tool for graduate students.
+The reactor was acquired by the University of Arkansas in 1975, and was used to calibrate equipment and as a research tool.
 SEFOR was designated a Nuclear Historic Landmark site in October 1986, and that same year the university stopped using the facility but continued to maintain surveillance through maintenance activities and periodic visits to the reactor.
-A caretaker also lived on site in the former Visitors’ Center.
+The university maintained the decommissioned site until receiving federal funds to remediate the facility to greenfield status in 2016, which was completed in 2019.